crazy-complete/crazy-complete/docs/documentation.md

 > Complete a file.
 >
 > You can restrict completion to a specific directory by adding `{"directory": ...}`.
+Directory has to be an absolute path.
 >
 > You can restrict completion to specific extensions by adding `{"extensions": [...]}`.
 >